decentdao/fractal-docs/rootdaos/types.md

 ---

-## NFT voting (coming June 2023)
+## NFT voting

-NFT-based voting will allow for holders of specific ERC-721 tokens to vote on proposals, in much the same way as Token Voting governance allows for ERC-20 holders to vote.
+NFT-based voting allows for holders of specific ERC-721 tokens to vote on proposals, in much the same way as Token Voting governance allows for ERC-20 holders to vote.

-This will integrate with our existing Azorius module, and allow for multiple NFTs to be "registered" on the strategy, with optional voting weights for each NFT collection given voting power.
+This allows for multiple NFTs to be "registered" on the strategy, with optional voting weights for each NFT collection given voting power.

-NFT voting *sub-Safes* will also have an associated Freeze Guard contract, identical to Token Voting sub-Safes.
+NFT voting *sub-Safes* also have an associated Freeze Guard contract, identical to Token Voting sub-Safes.